Batöni Waterfall Arena Hike

 This detour adds a total of 3-4km to the hike.

-Photographing the Batöni Waterfall Arena
+Photos and Photography Tips for the Batöni Waterfall Arena Hike

 Apart from the classic composition with all the waterfalls lined up, I’ve had the most fun trying to find different vantage points on the other side of the mountain.
 This is the detour I mentioned above.
 From up there, the views also open up a lot compared to the views in the valley down below, so you also get great views of the surrounding mountains and landscape.